Module Manager - Developer Guide

 Step 1:

-through either of the following methods:
+User launches the application.
+SelectedModules are added to SemModuleList through either of the following methods:

-1) Imported from semesterList.csv
+1) Imported from semesterList.csv using StorageSemesterList.load()

-2) Added using add id/ID s/SEMESTER mc/MODULE_CREDIT
+2) Added using add id/ID s/SEMESTER mc/MODULE_CREDIT command

 Step 2:

-command to view his own CAP.
-The CAP
+User executes CAP command to view his own CAP.
+The CAP commands is parsed through Parser, which would then return

-is then called.
+CalculateCapCommand().
+CalculateCapCommand.execute() is then called.

 Step 3:

-will call CalculateCapCommand.calculateCap(SemesterList semesterList)
+CalculateCapCommand.execute() will call CalculateCapCommand.calculateCap(SemesterList semesterList), which will

-calculate CAP by looking for all the completed SelectedModules
+calculate CAP by looking for all the completed SelectedModules stored within SemModuleList, which are stored within

-type ranging from 0.00 to 5.00 to Person.totalCap
+SemesterList.
+It will then assign a double type ranging from 0.00 to 5.00 to Person.totalCap.

 Step 4:

-After the CAP is assigned to Person.totalCap
+After the CAP is assigned to Person.totalCap, Person.totalCap is then called and formatted using DecimalFormat

 into a String

-is called to display the user’s cap using the formatted String
+with a pattern of #.00.
+Ui.showcap(cap) is called to display the user’s cap using the formatted String.

 The following diagram shows how the Calculate CAP operation works: